-All our interviews take place between December and March.
-We start inviting selected candidates to interview at the end of November/beginning of December through to March with the exception of the GEP MB BS 4-year programme which runs the assessment centre in February of each year.
+All our interviews take place in January and February.
+We start inviting selected candidates to interview at the beginning of January through to February each year.
+GEP MB BS 4-year programme runs the assessment centre in February of each year.

 I have an interview.
 What should I expect?

 All shortlisted candidates are asked to attend for interview.
 For the 5 year MB BS and BDS programme, we always interview using a panel (which can contain tutors, admissions staff, doctors and dentists and current students) and are looking for the qualities that we consider would make you a good doctor or dentist.
 It would be useful to prepare yourself by looking at admissionsforum.net where you can find details of other students' experiences of interview.

 Why has my application been rejected before interview?

 We can assure you that in order to be fair to our candidates; all applications follow the same selection process.
 We receive an extremely high standard of application; so many candidates will be rejected before the interview stage.

 There are some key reasons why your application may have been rejected at this stage:

 - Your academic performance was not as strong as those applicants shortlisted for interview

 - Your UKCAT score was below our cut-off point determined by the overall candidates total scores